digidotcom/xbee-java/examples/io/RemoteDIOSample/ReadMe.txt

   To test the functionality, follow these steps:

     1) Press the button corresponding to the digital input line in the remote XBee device.
-In the XBIB boards it is the DIO3; in the XBee Development boards is the DIO4 or User Button.
+In the XBIB boards it is the DIO3.

     2) Verify that the status of the LED corresponding to the digital output line in the local XBee device changes.
-In the XBIB boards it is the DIO12; in the XBee Development boards is the DIO12 or User0/TCP.
+In the XBIB boards it is the DIO12.